 - In the interface of your mailbox, right-click on the folder or email message for which you want to change Retention/Archive settings;

-- Select a policy from the list.
+- Select an archive policy or retention label from the list.
 Keep in mind that by default the Retention policy settings are inherited from the parent folder (Use parent folder policy);

 If none of the default retention policies suits you, then create your own custom retention policies with the parameters you need:

-- Select Settings > Options.
-Go to Automatic processing > Retention policies;
+- Select Settings > Mail > Retention policies;

-- Click the + button and create your own custom retention policy with the parameters you need;
+- Click the Add new policy button and create your own custom retention policy with the parameters you need;

 - After that, you can apply your custom retention policy to the required items in the Inbox folder of the Office 365 mailbox.

-The Office 365 administrator can create custom Retention tags and Retention Policies and assign them to user mailboxes.
+The Microsoft (Office) 365 administrator can create custom Retention tags and Retention Policies and assign them to user mailboxes.

-- In order to use some Retention Policies, you need to enable users’ archive mailboxes.
-Go to Office 365 Security & Compliance Center > Governance > Archive;
+- To to use some Retention Policies, you need to enable users’ archive mailboxes.
+Go to the Microsoft 365 Admin Center;

-- Select the user mailboxes for which you want to enable archive mailbox and click the Enable button on the right sidebar;
+- Select the user mailboxes for which you want to enable archive mailbox, go to the Mail tab, and click Edit Exchange Properties;

-- Now go to Exchange Admin Center > Compliance Management > Retention Tags;
+- Now go to the Exchange Admin Center > Compliance manager > Retention tags;

 - Create a new Retention Tag with the required parameters (+ > select applied automatically to the entire mailbox).
 For example, we have created a tag named “3 Year move to archive”, Retention action > Move to archive; Retention period > when the item reaches the following age (in days) > 1095;